EuropeanOpenScienceCloud/Governance/docs/GovernanceStructure.md

 <td><p>The Executive will include representation of those providing EOSC services – both core services essential for the federation of EOSC, and specific and specialized services.
 It will include three similar pillars to the Stakeholder layer - essentially being providing (in EIF terms) the Semantic (i.e. Operational) implementation of the three pillars in the Stakeholder layer:</p>
 <ul>
 <li><p>A <strong>Technical</strong> operational pillar ensuring that EOSC services meet the needs and standards of the communities consisting of the EOSC System Steering Committee, Service Portfolio Management Committee and EOSC System Executive Committee as defined in the EOSC Architecture and Service Management Framework.</p></li>
-<li><p>A <strong>Organisational</strong> operational pillar including a Resource Allocation Committee to ensure that communities have appropriate access to scare resources based on research excellence and impact, and a Financial and Commercial Steering Committee to oversee financial flows and procurement of resources</p></li>
+<li><p>An <strong>Organisational</strong> operational pillar including a Resource Allocation Committee to ensure that communities have appropriate access to scare resources based on research excellence and impact, and a Financial and Commercial Steering Committee to oversee financial flows and procurement of resources</p></li>
 <li><p>A B operational pillar, including a Policy Alignment Steering Committee to ensure necessary alignment of service provider policies both between providers and with national and international policies, and an Ethics and Legal Steering Committee to oversee ethical and legal policy issues for using and providing EOSC resouirces</p></li>
 </ul></td>
 </tr>